-Purves, A. Ex British Post Office telegrapher and is noted as a wireless station operator on the BC coast in 1910.
-In 1912 he was an operator at Victoria at $65/month.
+Purvis, A. Ex British Post Office telegrapher and is noted as a wireless station operator at Gonzales in 1910.
+Still there in 1912 at $65/month.

 Pyke, E.A.
 Appears as an operator in Bull Harbor for a couple of years around 1938.

 Raine, J.H.
 At Triangle Island 1910-11.